edaehn/bitsgalore.github.io/_posts/2012-09-04-automated-assessment-jp2-against-technical-profile.md

 + [Probatron][2]
 + [Demo: check if JP2 file matches a technical profile][4]
 + [Demo (download as ZIP)][11]

+## Post script, February 2019

+Since this post was originally published, *jpylyzer*'s output format has changed slightly: from version 1.14.0 onward, all output elements have an associated namespace.
+This means that the Schematron rules must be adapted accordingly.
+A [set of example Schematron defintions that work with current versions of *jpylyzer* can be found here](https://github.com/KBNLresearch/jprofile/tree/master/jprofile/schemas).
+They are part of [*jprofile*](https://github.com/KBNLresearch/jprofile), a simple tool that we use at the KB to assess JP2s from external suppliers.
+The source code of *jprofile* also demonstrates how to do this type of assessment in Python.

 [1]: http://jpylyzer.openpreservation.org/
 [2]: http://www.probatron.org/probatron4j.html